austinsonger/AutoPilot-for-POAM/content/docs/closingOpenPOAMItems-gs.md

-# configurationFindings
+# closingOpenPOAMItems.gs

-This script, written in JavaScript for Google Apps Script, automates the management of findings in a spreadsheet.
-Specifically, it moves rows marked as "False Positive" (`Yes`) from a sheet named "Configuration Findings" to another sheet called "Closed POA&M Items" and deletes the original row from the source sheet.
+> This script, written in JavaScript for Google Apps Script, automates the management of POA&M (Plan of Action and Milestones) items in a spreadsheet.
+Specifically, it moves rows marked as "False Positive" (`Yes`) from a sheet named "Open POA&M Items" to another sheet called "Closed POA&M Items" and deletes the original row from the source sheet.

 ## Structure and Organization
-- **Function**: `configurationFindings(e)`
+- **Function**: `openPOAMItems(e)`
     - Triggered by an edit event in the spreadsheet.
     - Handles row transfer between two sheets based on the value in the "False Positive" column.